saifuddin00sm/saifuddin00sm/README.md

 I am a frontend web developer who enjoys creating usable, maintainable, and scalable user interfaces for platforms on the web.
 Versatile, adaptable, and dependable.
 A self-taught developer who has 3 years of experience in JavaScript, specifically Reactjs.
 I'm always open to learning and taking on new skills and technologies.

-Skills: REACTjs / NEXTjs / REDUX / REACTSTRAP / REACT-ROUTER / MATERIAL-UI  / ANT-DESING / FIREBASE / JS / HTML / CSS / SASS / BOOTSTRAP 5 / TAILWIND-CSS
+Skills: JavaScript / TypeScript / REACTjs / NEXTjs / REDUX / REACTSTRAP / REACT-ROUTER / MATERIAL-UI  / ANT-DESING / FIREBASE / HTML / CSS / SASS / BOOTSTRAP 5 / TAILWIND-CSS

 - 🔭 I’m currently working on Fiverr and Upwork as Frontend developer
 - 🌱 I’m currently learning Nodejs, express.js, mongoDB and more backend stuff.